 publishers turned the novel down, and it was eventually published by

 G.P.
 Putnam's Sons.
-The Deer Park rose to number six on the best-seller list.
+The Deer Park rose to number six on the

 Mailer felt he was an outlaw; he listened to jazz and smoked marijuana.
 In the thinly veiled story Mailer dealt with his relationship with Adele Morales, an artist whom he married in 1954.
 The following years in the authors life were more or less chaotic, and in 1960 he stabbed Adele at the end of an all-night party in Manhattan with "a dirty three-inch penknife."
 Mailer was given a suspended sentence because Adele refused to press charges.
 Her own own account of the circumstances she recorded much later in the book of memoirs, The Last Party (1997).
-Paramount Pictures planned to adopt the book into a movie in the late 1960s with the Swedish director Bo Widerberg, whose Elvira Madigan was an international success, but eventually Widerberg made Victoria based on Knut Hamsun's novel.
+Paramount Pictures planned to adopt it into a movie in the late 1960s with the Swedish director Bo Widerberg, whose Elvira Madigan was an international success, but eventually Widerberg made Victoria based on Knut Hamsun's novel.

 From the mid-1950s Mailer started to gain fame as an anti-establishment essayist.
 He had read Marx's Das Kapital and later said that it helped him to become a better writer.
 However, he did not believe that Communism would solve all problems.
 In 1961 Mailer wrote an open letter to Fidel Castro, saying "you are giving us hope".
 In his notorious essay 'The White Negro: Superficial Reflections on the Hipster' (1956) was originally published in Dissent and reprinted in Advertisements for Myself (1959).
 Mailer examined violence, hysteria, crimes and confusion in American society through the fashionable existentialist framework, which owes much to Jean Genet.
 Mailer defined the hipster as a philosophical psychopath, and urban adventurer, who has adopted elements from black culture and could be called "a White Negro."
 To become a hipster is a conscious choice for members of the intellectual élite.
 However, the black man knows the art of the primitive "in the cells of his existence", and is forced to accepts the moral wilderness of civilized life, condemned by "the Square".
 "But the Negro, not being privileged to gratify his self-esteem with the heady satisfaction of categorical condemnation, chose to move instead in that other direction where all situations are equally valid, and in the worst of perversion, promiscuity, pimpery, drug addiction, rape, razor-slash, bottle-break, what-have-you, the Negro discovered and elaborated a morality of the bottom, an ethical differentiation between the good and the bad in every human activity from the go-getter pimp (as opposed to the lazy one) to the relatively dependable pusher or prostitute."